Preserve, Then Resolve: Many-to-Many Association and Robust Estimation with General-Purpose Visual Features: A Unified Probabilistic Formulation

-Compared to prior works with similar `matching-one' relaxation~\cite{jiang2025score,campbell2018globally}, our method draw upon the novel likelihood analysis in Section~\ref{section::intractability} and distinguishes itself by~(a) incorporating 1-to-1 regularization in marginal probability assignment~(Section~\ref{section::marginal_assign}), and~(b) evaluating parameter hypotheses from the complementary perspectives to hold symmetry.
-When compared to~\eqref{eqn::MCM formulation}, beyond computational efficiency, the primary advantage of~\eqref{eqn::HCM} lies in its finer discriminating capacity: while MCM cannot differentiate between pose candidates that achieve the same graph matching cardinality, HCM provides a more nuanced likelihood-based ranking.
+Compared to prior works with similar `matching-one' relaxation~\cite{jiang2025score,campbell2018globally}, our method draws upon the novel likelihood analysis in Section~\ref{section::intractability} and distinguishes itself by evaluating the parameter from complementary perspectives to preserve symmetry.
+Compared to MCM, HCM features fast computation and finer discriminating capacity but at some cost in accuracy, because it relaxes the 1-to-1 regularity.
+As illustrated in the next section, we combine advantages of both robust mechanisms in a tailored RANSAC algorithm.